 - First, you wait.
-Give the jam 24-48 hours to set up (because truly, sometimes it can take that long for pectin to active).
+Give the jam 24-48 hours to set up (because truly, sometimes it can take that long for pectin to reach the finished set).

-- Cook vigorously until jam appears visibly thickened.
-Test set using plate or sheeting test (both described here).
+- Test set using plate or sheeting test (both described here).

 - When jam has reached the desired thickness, remove pot from heat.

 - Pour jam into prepared jars.
 Wipe rims, apply brand new lids and screw on the same old bands.

 - Process in a boiling water bath canner for the amount of time requested in the recipe.